-MAGIC MILK IS A MUST TRY SCIENCE EXPERIMENT!
+MAGIC MILK IS A MUST-TRY SCIENCE EXPERIMENT!

-Kids are naturally curious and sharing fun simple science activities at home or in the classroom is just another way to get kids learning.
+Kids are naturally curious, and sharing fun, simple science activities at home or in the classroom is just another way to get kids to learn.
 We love to keep our science playful too!
 No two magic milk experiments will ever be the same!

 - Full Fat Milk

-- Food Coloring
+- Liquid Food Coloring

 - Dawn Dish Soap